 3. Make the metaverse count for your brand

 It’s also a time to be super smart.
 Because of the blurred lines between B2B and B2C, for example, you need to get extra specific about who you’re targeting and why.
 Let’s look at long tail marketing as an example of something that’s amplified by the communities taking shape in the metaverse.
 H&M has seen success by launching a clothes recycling island on Animal Crossing, featuring Game of Thrones star Maisie Williams.
-Climate conscious fashion lovers may not buy clothes as they play, but they are buying into the brand’s sustainability promise, which will no doubt influence future shopping trips.
+Climate conscious fashion lovers may not buy clothes as they play, but they are buying into the brand’s sustainability promise, which will no doubt influence future shopping trips and online shopping behaviours.

 4. It’s time to explore NFTs

-NFTs refer to digital assets that can’t be exchanged for any other asset of the same type.
+Non-Fungible Tokens (NFTs) refer to digital assets that can’t be exchanged for any other asset of the same type.
 Put simply, an NFT is unique, it’s exclusive, it’s scarce.
 All of these qualities inevitably make it ultra-desirable to consumers.
 What’s more, you don’t need a product to sell in order to create an NFT.
 It can represent a photo, video or audio file that has been ‘tokenised’ to create a digital certificate of ownership.
 A record of who owns the NFT is then stored and shared via blockchain technology.